ushahidi/platform-client-mzima/README.md

 #

 ### Setting up the backend platform API locally
-After launching the web client following instructions in the **Web Client: Development** section above, you will be able to open up the web client in the browser.
-The web client is currently connected to our staging API.
-This is set in the web client's `env.json` file with:
+After launching any of the clients following the instructions in the **Web Client: Development** or the **Mobile Client: Development** sections above depending on the client you are running, you should be able to open up the user interface in the browser (web client) or on a simulator (mobile client).

+The web client and mobile client currently connected to our staging API.
+This is set in the web or mobile client's `env.json` file with:

 ````
 "backend_url": "https://mzima-dev-api.staging.ush.zone/",
 ````

-You can choose to set up your own backend locally using our [backend platform API](https://github.com/ushahidi/platform), and connect it to the web client instead.
+You can choose to set up your own backend locally using our [backend platform API](https://github.com/ushahidi/platform), and connect it to the web or mobile client instead.
 To set up the backend for your self, follow the installation instructions on the [backend API's readme](https://github.com/ushahidi/platform#setup-essentials).
-Then replace the `"backend_url"` in the web client's `env.json` file with the url of the backend you have successfully setup.
+Then replace the `"backend_url"` value in the web or mobile client's `env.json` file with the url of the backend you have successfully setup.

 <!--